-Modeling and monitoring of individual load balanced virtual servers.
-This information can be found by choosing More → Cisco Details from Cisco ACE devices' menu.
+• Modeling and monitoring of individual load balanced virtual servers.
+This information can be found by navigating to the device, and then selecting Cisco Details in the left panel.

-25.5.6.
+27.5.6.
 Telepresence Codecs

 You should place Cisco Telepresence Codec devices in the /Network/Cisco/Codec device class.
 This lets them benefit from the following extended monitoring capabilities: